demian0311/zipdaily/README.md

 This is just a small Play2 application that calls out to an external SOAP service to get information.

+## Here's what I want to do next
+- Integrate scuttle: libraryDependencies += "com.dadrox" % "scuttle" % "0.3"
+- 1 library to wrap outgoing calls
+- plug in caching
+- plug in metrics
+- plug in circuit breaker

 ## We use some government services to get the weather.
 There are some SOAPUI projects in the source but here are URLs for the services.